-The benefits associated with the undergrounding of overhead utilities are related to increased reliability, improved neighborhood aesthetics, enhanced safety, and the removal of obstructions to views of the Marina and or Pacific Ocean.
+The benefits associated with the undergrounding of overhead utilities are related to increased reliability, improved neighborhood aesthetics, enhanced safety, and the removal of obstructions to views of Newport Harbor and or the Pacific Ocean.
 The specific location and nature of the undergrounding project will determine if the benefits are a "general benefit" or provide a "special benefit" to parcels within the Assessment District, or a combination of both.